-Emergency Response Plan/Procedure
+Emergency Response Plan

-The Prime Contractor will identify and inform all employees of the potential emergencies that might occur at their workplace.
-All employees will be trained on the Emergency Response Plan during the employees' orientation.
+The Prime Contractor shall identify and inform all employees of the potential emergencies that might occur at their workplace.
+All employees shall be trained on the emergency response plan during the employees' orientation.

-First aid kits and fire extinguishers are located in all field employee vehicles.
-First aid kits for all offices are located in the first aiders offices as indicated on the posted Fire Marshal and First Aider list.
-Fire Extinguishers are mounted throughout all offices.
+First aid kits and fire extinguishers are located in all fleet trucks.
+First aid kits for all offices shall be located in the first aiders offices as indicated on the posted Fire Marshall and first aider list.
+Fire extinguishers are mounted throughout all offices.

-The Emergency Response Plan is a plan in the event of an emergency or catastrophe.
-The Prime Contractor will be prepared to implement our Emergency Response Plan in the event of an emergency.
-We shall take charge, in keeping with our Health & Safety Program, to protect the public, property, clients, employees, the environment, and ourselves from injury or loss.
+The emergency response plan is a plan in the event of an emergency or catastrophe.
+Must be prepared to implement our emergency response plan in the event of an emergency.
+We shall take charge, in keeping with our health & safety program, to protect the public, property, clients, employees, the environment, and ourselves from injury or loss.

-This plan will contain a phone list of people and organizations, trained and prepared to assist us in the event of an emergency.
-All construction field staff, and sales staff shall carry a cell phone and phones will be available at the offices.
-The phone list will be copied and posted at the offices and within Pronto Forms.
+This plan shall contain a phone list of people and organizations, trained and prepared to assist us in the event of an emergency.
+All construction field staff and sales staff shall carry a cell phone and phones will be available at the offices.
+The phone list shall be copied and posted at the offices.

-In the event of a serious incident involving Emergency Response Personnel or Government Officials, employees need to contact their direct Supervisor and/or Corporate Safety & Fleet Manager.
+In the event of a serious incident involving emergency response personnel or Government Officials, employees of the company shall contact their direct Supervisor and/or Safety Manager.
 Management shall respond to the scene as soon as is reasonably practicable.

-An emergency mock training drill shall also be conducted annually with a review following the drill or actual emergency to ensure the plan meets the needs of the company.
+An emergency mock training drill shall also be conducted annually with a review following the drill or actual emergency to ensure the plan meets the needs of the company